 Intake of fluoride at excessive levels for long periods of time may lead to changes in bone structure known as skeletal fluorosis.
 The early stages of skeletal fluorosis are characterized by increased bone mass, detectable by x-ray.
 If very high fluoride intake persists over many years, joint pain and stiffness may result from the skeletal changes.
 The most severe form of skeletal fluorosis is known as "crippling skeletal fluorosis," which may result in calcification of ligaments, immobility, muscle wasting, and neurological problems related to spinal cord compression.
-Most estimates indicate that crippling skeletal fluorosis occurs only when fluoride intakes exceed 10-25 mg/day for at least ten years.
-Crippling skeletal fluorosis is extremely rare in the U.S.; in fact, only five cases have been confirmed in the last 35 years.
-Interestingly, studies of communities in the U.S. where water fluoride concentrations were as high as 20 mg/L (ppm), allowing for fluoride intakes as high as 20 mg/day, did not find evidence of crippling skeletal fluorosis.
-Such water fluoride concentrations are higher than those known to have resulted in crippling skeletal fluorosis in other countries, suggesting that metabolic or dietary factors might render some populations more susceptible (5, 32).
+While skeletal fluorosis is endemic in many world regions with naturally high fluoride concentrations in drinking water, crippling skeletal fluorosis may occur only when fluoride intake exceeds 10 mg/day for at least 10 years (6, 58).
+Rare cases of skeletal fluorosis in the US have been observed in consumers of large volumes of tea (64-67).
+Because of the potential risk for skeletal fluorosis, the EPA, which regulates water fluoridation under the Safe Drinking Water Act, is currently reviewing the maximum level of fluoride allowed in drinking water—a level currently set at 4 mg/L (43, 59).

-Calcium supplements, as well as calcium and aluminum containing antacids, can decrease the absorption of fluoride.
-It is best to take these products two hours before or after fluoride supplements (34).
+Calcium supplements, as well as calcium and aluminum-containing antacids, can decrease the absorption of fluoride.
+It is best to take these products two hours before or after fluoride supplements (68).

-The safety and public health benefits of optimally fluoridated water for prevention of tooth decay in people of all ages have been well-established.
-The Linus Pauling Institute supports the recommendations of the American Dental Association and the Centers for Disease Control and Prevention, which include optimally fluoridated water as well as the use of fluoride toothpaste, fluoride mouthrinse, fluoride varnish, and when necessary, fluoride supplementation.
+The safety and public health benefits of optimally fluoridated water for prevention of tooth decay in people of all ages have been well established.
+The Linus Pauling Institute supports the recommendations of the American Dental Association and the Centers for Disease Control and Prevention, which include optimally fluoridated water and the use of fluoride toothpaste, fluoride mouth rinse, fluoride varnish, and when necessary, fluoride supplementation.
 Due to the risk of fluorosis, any fluoride supplementation should be prescribed and closely monitored by a dentist or physician.